L-is-0/DMP/README.md

 pip install pdfminer3k
 ```
 Noted that both methods print a dictionary of {attribute : value} which can then be uploaded to the database

+Problem to be solved:
+Different invoice has different table attributes []